-SENSING OTHERWISE
+SENSING OTHERWISE A Story of an Exhibition

-A Story of an Exhibition
+Walter D. Mignolo

-Walter D. Mignolo 30 September 2013
+30 September 2013

 Installation shot, Let the Guest Be the Master, 2013, an exhibition by Hayv Kahraman at Jack Shainman Gallery, New York.
+Courtesy of the artist and Jack Shainman Gallery, NY.

 You just arrived, half an hour late.
 Had to walk three blocks.
 There was an accident and a traffic jam.
-The taxi left you on 8th and 22nd.
+The taxi left you on 8^{th} and 22^{nd} .
 There is already a small crowd in the gallery.
 You pick up the description of the exhibit and the list of pieces being exhibited.
 You walk to the first large panel, in the wide entrant hall of Shainman Gallery.
-Now, you are looking at an oil painting on wood panel, Bab el Sheikh (2013).
-You look at the details; you step back and appreciate the modular construction of the surface: small panels, which you notice are mounted together, like in a puzzle.
+Now, you are looking at an oil painting on wood panel, Bab el Sheikh (2013).You look at the details; you step back and appreciate the modular construction of the surface: small panels, which you notice are mounted together, like in a puzzle.
 The panels are neither rectangular nor square.